-Luísa Arruda, Fernando Barão, Rui Pereira LIP/IST
+Luísa Arruda, Fernando Barão, Rui Pereira LIP/IST Av.

-Av.
 Elias Garcia, 14, 1o andar 1000-149 Lisboa, Portugal e-mail: pereira@lip.pt

 Abstract-The Alpha Magnetic Spectrometer (AMS), whose final version AMS-02 is to be installed on the International Space Station (ISS) for at least 3 years, is a detector designed to measure charged cosmic ray spectra with energies up to the TeV region and with high energy photon detection capability up to a few hundred GeV, using state-of-the art particle identification techniques.

-It is equipped with several subsystems, one of which is a proximity focusing Ring Imaging Čerenkov (RICH) detector equipped with a dual radiator (aerogel+NaF), a lateral conical mirror and a detection plane made of 680 photomultipliers and light guides, enabling precise measurements of particle electric charge and velocity $(\Delta\beta/\beta \sim 10^{-3} \text{ and } 10^{-4} \text{ for } Z = 1$ and Z = 10 - 20, respectively) at kinetic energies of a few GeV/nucleon.
-Combining velocity measurements with data on particle rigidity from the AMS-02 Tracker ($\Delta R/R \sim$ 2% for R = 1 - 10 GV) it is possible to obtain a reliable measurement for particle mass.
-One of the main topics of the AMS-02 physics program is the search for indirect signatures of dark matter.
-Experimental data indicate that dark, non-baryonic matter of unknown composition is much more abundant than baryonic matter, accounting for a large fraction of the energy content of the Universe.
-Apart from antideuterons produced in cosmicray propagation, the annihilation of dark matter will produce additional antideuteron fluxes.
-Detailed Monte Carlo simulations of AMS-02 have been used to evaluate the detector's performance for mass separation, a key issue for $\overline{D}/\overline{p}$ separation.
-Results of these studies are presented.
+Among several detector subsystems, AMS includes a proximity focusing RICH enabling precise measurements of particle electric charge and velocity.
+The combination of both these measurements together with the particle rigidity measured on the silicon tracker endows a reliable measurement of the particle mass.

+The main topics of the AMS-02 physics program include detailed measurements of the nuclear component of the cosmic-ray spectrum and the search for indirect signatures of dark matter.
+Mass separation of singly charged particles, and in particular the separation of deuterons and antideuterons from massive backgrounds of protons and antiprotons respectively, is essential in this context.
+Detailed Monte Carlo simulations of AMS-02 have been used to evaluate the detector's performance for mass separation at different energies.
+The obtained results and physics prospects are presented.